denis-postanogov/UserManualPdf100/README.md

-# UserManualPdf100
+# UserManualPdf100 Dataset

-Collection of multilingual User Manuals (PDF documents) to be used as test dataset for different projects.
+Collection of multilingual User Manuals (PDF documents) to use as a test dataset for different projects.

 ## How to obtain PDF files